Pittsburgh Outdoor Activities: Room to Roam

 Pet Friendly

+There are also plenty of things to do outside in Pittsburgh with your pet!
 Pittsburgh is a city that loves its canines and has hundreds of acres of dog parks.
-Featuring a plethora of off-leash dog parks, such as Olympia Park, Bernard Dog Run, Tipps Canine Hollow Dog Park, and Riverview Dog Park, the Burgh is a place where your four-legged buddy can have the best time, too.
+Featuring a plethora of off-leash dog parks, such as Olympia Park, Bernard Dog Run, Tipps Canine Hollow Dog Park and Riverview Dog Park, the Burgh is a place where your four-legged buddy can have the best time, too.
 Both Point State Park and Frick Park have off-leash sections available as well.

 Interested in making the move?